Michael L. Galyean, Ph.D.,

 - Good Standing

 Academic Good Standing.
 The student has a cumulative institutional GPA at or above 2.0 and is eligible for all extracurricular activities as governed by the rules of the specific activity.
 Some academic and extracurricular programs have requirements over and above the cumulative GPA of 2.0.
-Students who have a cumulative GPA above 2.0 but whose current semester GPA is below 2.0 should seek advice from their academic dean.
+Students who have a cumulative GPA above 2.0 but whose current semester GPA is below 2.0 should seek advice from their associate academic dean (or designee).

 If the student’s term and cumulative institutional TTU GPA is above 2.0 at the end of the following attended term, the academic standing for that term would be Good Standing.
 If the student’s term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would remain Academic Warning.
 If the student’s term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Academic Probation.
 Should a student on Academic Warning withdraw during the next attended term, the student’s status will remain Academic Warning until such time as additional completed Texas Tech coursework may be considered.